Maheshbharambe45/Deploy-Webapp-Aws-Ec2/README.md

-#  Deploy a Web Application on AWS EC2 (Ubuntu AMI)
+#  Deploy a Web Application on AWS EC2

 ## Prerequisites